glycerine/tmframe/README.md

              will include an additional terminating zero byte if the string has length > 0.

+       15 => the payload is a Kafka/msgpack message.

-       15 => the payload is in ZebraPack format.
+       16 => the payload is in ZebraPack format.
              See https://github.com/glycerine/zebrapack for
              the specification and a Go implementation.
 ~~~